 At its core, BBFM is a logistics solution that constantly applies pressure to move the right part to the right place at the right time.
-BBFM is a tactical, real time process that coordinates all of an airline's operational processes, to move airlines back to the desired operational state - on time zero.
+BBFM is a tactical, real time, "day of" process (2 to 5 hours prior to landing) that coordinates all of airline's operational processes, to move airlines back to the desired operational state - on time zero arrival.

 But like any major change, one must pick a starting point.
 The aircraft's movement is the obvious choice because it's the customer's highest value proposition and the airlines' highest cost and stress inducer.

-Further, as can be seen in Figure 4, today the aircraft's movement is dynamically unstable, in that delays are additive.
-Airlines will point to this graph and use it to justify their "depart on time, or else" policy, but I would disagree with their assertion because:^[4]
+Further, as can be seen in the Figure 44, today the aircraft's movement is dynamically unstable, in that delays are additive.
+Airlines will point to this graph and use it to justify their "depart on time, or else" policy, but I would disagree with their assertion because:

-- 1. Airlines provide little to no real time input into the movement of their aircraft. - 2.
+- 1. Airlines provide little to no real time, system based, "day of" input into the movement of their aircraft. - 2.
 The airline schedule simply maps the historical, highly variant, actual block time and uses this to adjust schedules.

 But by constantly applying "day of" speed/time pressure to the aircraft, hours prior to landing, BBFM stabilizes and improves the aircraft flow from a system perspective.
-For example, why fly fast en route if the gate is unavailable?
-Not only does this waste fuel en route, it congests the arrival fix, delays other aircraft, takes up a valuable landing slot which should be used for a late aircraft, congests the ramp, and leads to increased taxi times as early flights wait for their gate.
-Additionally, the airline has ramp workers, fuelers, and other secondary processes "standing by," wasting time and money.
+For example, why fly fast enroute if the gate is unavailable?
+Not only does this waste fuel enroute, it congests the arrival fix, delays other aircraft, takes up a valuable landing slot, which should be used for a late aircraft, and leads to increased taxi times as early flights blocks the ramp waiting for their gate.

+Additionally, the airline has ramp workers, fuelers, and other secondary processes "standing by", wasting time and money.
 One action produces lower quality with numerous highly variant and costly effects.

 Unfortunately, to date, airlines have very little interest in providing real time, tactical business input into their "day of" aircraft sequencing, a task that is critical to their operational performance, passenger experience, and profitability.
+For example, airlines refuse to track and manage their aircraft in real time.
 Operationally, sitting on the "day of" sidelines makes no business sense.

-With BBFM, the airline has the ability to tactically choose and execute the most profitable business-based, system outcome and coordinate it with ATC in real time.
+With BBFM, the airline has the ability to tactically choose and execute the most profitable business-based, system outcome for each individual aircraft and coordinate it with ATC in real time.
 Unique aspects of BBFM Exchange, which separates it from other metering systems, include:

-- Ready to deploy today (operational at ATL for Delta Air Lines for eight years, as well as MSP, DTW and CLT).

-- Improves on time performance.

-- Provides benefits to passengers and airlines immediately.

-- Reduces aircraft generated emissions.

-- Reduces airline/ATC costs.

-- Reduces ATC workload.

-- Expensive, yet to be developed technology or changes to the ATC system are not required today, but creates benefits for these technologies tomorrow.

-- Improves airport arrival efficiency by moving the entire arrival queue forward in time. - Eliminates the need for precise trajectory modeling for prediction. - With pilot involvement provides a much higher probability of meeting the plan. - Allows more advanced planning, providing enhanced optimization. - Inherently multi-center, easily crosses the flight information region and sector boundaries and can easily be extended to the ground. - When using BBFM Exchange, system optimization/decision engine allows real time consideration of multi-user airline arrival flow business goals. - Builds a bridge to NextGen to help propel modernization benefits
+- Ready to deploy today (operational at ATL airport for Delta Air Lines for eight years, as well as MSP, DTW and CLT) - > Improves on time performance - Provides benefits to passengers and airlines immediately - > Reduces aircraft generated emissions - Reduces airline/ATC costs - Reduces ATC workload - Expensive, yet to be developed technology or changes to the ATC system are not required today, but creates benefits for these technologies tomorrow - > Improves airport arrival efficiency by moving the entire arrival queue forward in time - > Eliminates the need for precise trajectory modeling for prediction - Pilot involvement provides a much higher probability of meeting the plan - Allows more advanced planning, providing enhanced optimization - Inherently multi-center, easily crosses the Flight Information Region and ATC sector boundaries and can easily be extended to the ground - > When using BBFM Exchange (ANSP BBFM solution), system optimization/decision engine allows real time consideration of multi-user airline arrival flow business goals - > Builds a bridge to NextGen to help propel modernization benefits for all users